What you can do at an Absa ATM

 If your card is lost, retained or jammed, call the Absa Stop Card Line on 0800 111 155 immediately to stop your card.

-If you need assistance, ask your Absa bank official, but be aware of people posing as Absa staff.
+If you need assistance, ask an Absa bank official, but be aware of people posing as Absa staff.
 An Absa staff member will never ask for your PIN nor request you to swipe your card through a handheld card reader.

 - Have your card ready in your hand before you approach the ATM to avoid opening your purse, bag or wallet while in the queue.